chrischristakis/ryflect/README.md

 - [x] Scripts for running on prod
     - On prod: pull repo, copy build, run server in prod
 - [ ] Proper readme!

+# Readme contents
+- Logo
+- What is it?
+- Tools
+- How is info secured?
+- How to run?
+- Planned features?